oanda/apidocs/v1/orders.md

 : _Optional_ The maximum execution price.

 stopLoss
-: _Optional_ The stop loss value.
+: _Optional_ The stop loss price.

 takeProfit
-: _Optional_ The take profit value.
+: _Optional_ The take profit price.

 trailingStop
 : _Optional_ The trailing stop distance in pips, up to one decimal place.